 Five-Minute Film Festival: Celebrate World Water DayMarch 22, 2013 | Amy Erin Borovoy ...

-Today is World Water Day.
+World Water Day is March 22nd.
 We're mostly made of it -- about 60% of the human body is water.
 We need a lot of it -- you can't survive more than a week without it.
 And we've got a finite supply -- only a fraction of the water on our planet is drinkable.
 Yet many of us take it for granted.

 There are so many ways to learn about water -- from global environmental issues around water cleanliness and scarcity, to the basic biological properties of water, to water conservation ideas and tips.
 How do you teach your students about this precious resource?
 Check out the playlist below for some fun ways to get your kids thinking about water -- today and every day.

 Video Playlist: Water, Water Everywhere

 Watch the player below to see the whole playlist, or view it on YouTube.

 A great basic video to show just how important water is to our health and survival, from the good people at... well...
 GOOD.

 - World Water Day - The World Is Thirsty Because We Are Hungry (02:33)

 A wake-up call from UN Water -- it turns out that 90% of our total water consumption goes to produce the food we eat!
 You can save water just by the choices you make about what you eat.

 - Water - Liquid Awesome: Crash Course Biology #2 (11:17)